 Preferential Debt Payments in Bankruptcy

-Most debtors have certain obligations they would rather pay back before others, such as a pet's medical insurance policy or a loan from a family member or friend.
-But paying back a preferred creditor before filing for bankruptcy can be considered a preferential debt payment, which comes with consequences.
-The bankruptcy trustee appointed to administer your case has the power to avoid (undo) a preferential payment transaction, recover the funds, and use the money to pay other creditors.
+Most debtors would rather pay particular debts before others, such as a pet's medical insurance policy or a loan from a family member or friend.
+However, repaying a preferred creditor before filing for bankruptcy can be considered a preferential debt payment, which comes with consequences.
+The bankruptcy trustee appointed to administer your case can "avoid" or undo a preferential payment transaction, recover the funds, and use the money to pay other creditors.
 Read on to learn more about preferential debt payments in bankruptcy.

 Payments Within 90 Days of Bankruptcy